lyteword/chspurgeon-tod/volume-4/psalm-95.md

 **Verse 10.** *Forty Years.* It is curious to know that the ancient Jews believed that "the days of the Messiah were to be forty years."
 Thus Tanchuma, F. 79, 4.
 "Quamdiu durant anni Messiae?
 R. Akiba dixit, 40 annos, quemadmodum Israelitae per tot annos in deserto fuerunt."
 It is remarkable, that in forty years after the ascension, the whole Jewish nation were cut off equally as they who fell in the wilderness.— *John Brown, in "An Exposition of the Epistle to the Hebrews."* 1862.

-**Verse 10.** *Was I grieved.* The word is a strong wold, expressive of *loathing* and *disgust.* — *J.J.S.
-Perowne.*
+**Verse 10.** *Was I grieved.* The word is a strong wold, expressive of *loathing* and *disgust.* — *J. J. S. Perowne.*

 **Verse 10.** *This generation.* The word rwd, *dor,* signifies an age, or the allotted term of human life; and it is here applied to the men of an age, as if the psalmist had said, that the Israelites whom God had delivered were incorrigible, during the whole period of their lives.— *John Calvin.*

 **Verse 10.** *It is a people that do err in their heart.* We may observe here, that he does not simply say, This people errs.
 What mortal is there that does not err?
 Or where is there a multitude of mortals, exposed to no errors?
 But he adds, *"In their heart."* Every error therefore is not blamed here, but the error of their heart is fastened upon.
 It is to be noted, therefore, that there is a twofold kind of error:

-1\.One is of the intellect, by which we go astray through ignorance.
+1\.
+One is of the intellect, by which we go astray through ignorance.
 In this kind of erring Paul erred when he persecuted the Church of Christ; the Sadducees erred, not knowing the Scriptures, Mt 22:29; and to this day many in the Church go astray, endowed with zeal for God, but destitute of a true knowledge of Him.

-2\.The other kind of erring is of the heart and affections, by which men go astray, not through ignorance, but through corruption and perversity of heart.
+2\.
+The other kind of erring is of the heart and affections, by which men go astray, not through ignorance, but through corruption and perversity of heart.
 This error of heart is a mind averse to God, and alienated from the will and way of God, which is elsewhere thus described in the case of this very people: "And their heart was not right with Him."— *Musculus.*

 **Verse 10.** *It is a people that do err in their heart.* In err in heart may mean either to err in judgment, or in disposition, intention: for the Hebrew bbl, and after it the Greek kardia, means either *animus, judicium,* or, *mens, cogitatio, desiderium.* I understand kardia here, as used according to the Hebrew idiom (in which it is often pleonastic, at least it seems so to us,)so that the phrase imports simply, *They always err,* i.e. they are continually departing from the right way.— *Moses Stuart.*

-**Verse 10.** *Err in their heart.* He had called them sheep, and now he notes their wandering propensity, and their incapacity for being led; for the footsteps of their Shepherd they did not know, much less follow.— *C.H.S.*
+**Verse 10.** *Err in their heart.* He had called them sheep, and now he notes their wandering propensity, and their incapacity for being led; for the footsteps of their Shepherd they did not know, much less follow.— *C. H. S.*

 **Verse 10.** *They have not known my ways*; that is, they have not regarded my ways, have not allowed of them, or loved them; for otherwise they were not ignorant of them; they heard his words, and *saw his works.* — *David Dickson.*